 The outer harbour is tidal and protected on the west side by a granite mole.
 The Harbour opens directly into the sea, St. Austell Bay.
 Both the east and west beaches are open to the public – sorry no dogs allowed.

 Using the harbour

-If you are a yacht or classic boat owner and would like to discuss bringing your vessel to Charlestown either on a temporary or permanent/winter berth basis please contact our Harbour Master via our office telephone number 01726 70241.
+If you are a yacht or classic boat owner and would like to discuss bringing your vessel to Charlestown either on a temporary or permanent/winter berth basis please see our Lay-up section for further information.